planetscale/docs/content/blog/gopher-con-sugu-interview.md

 Sugu: I can't pinpoint a specific part, but it was likely the fact that I simplied the topic to allow people with no formal compiler training to write a parser.
 And of course I enjoyed my talk, for myself.

-**Abhi: I agree; regardless of experience, it's likely worth it for anyone to [check it out!](https://www.youtube.com/watch?v=tVpaSOGMeq4&t=1s).
+**Abhi: Regardless of experience, it's likely worth it for anyone to [check it out!](https://www.youtube.com/watch?v=tVpaSOGMeq4&t=1s).
 Moving on, what does the future of Go look like to you?**

-Sugu: The future of go is looking bright.
+Sugu: The future of Go is looking bright.
 Its adoption has been growing over the years.
 At GopherCon, over two-thirds of the audience were brand new Go programmers.

 **Abhi: Why do you think the language is picking up popularity?**

-Sugu: There are a few reasons for why go is gaining this momentum.
+Sugu: There are a few reasons for why Go is gaining this momentum.
 It mostly lies in concerns that it resolves that other languages don't really address.
 For example, it has a good balance between expressability and performance.
 Additionally, it has the ability to exploit modern hardware due to its concurrency patterns.

 **Abhi: Interesting.
 But why is it specifically popular in the cloud software domain?**